SW-Social Work Courses

 SW 313.
 Human Behavior and The Social Environment I. 3 Hours.

-The first of two required courses in Human Behavior and the Social Environment, this course is designed to prepare students to understand human development across the different levels of social systems.
+This course, the first of two required courses in Human Behavior and the Social Environment, is designed to prepare students to understand human development across the different levels of social systems.
 The course explores theories, concepts, and knowledge from conception through early adolescence.
 Content also includes discussion of how factors such as social class, sexual orientation, gender, physical ability, age, race, ethnicity, and culture influence human development and behavior.

 SW 314.
 Human Behavior in the Social Environment II.
 3 Hours.